alpaker/frame-bufs/README.markdown

 that a buffer can be associated with more than one frame.
 We sometimes speak of a buffer that's associated with a frame as "frame-associated," and refer to the list of buffers that are associated with a given frame as that frame's "associated-buffer list."
-(Frame-bufs does not alter the `buffer-list' or `buried-buffer-list' frame parameters of any frame; it keeps its own record of the buffers associated with each frame.)
+(Frame-bufs does not alter the `buffer-list` or `buried-buffer-list` frame parameters of any frame; it keeps its own record of the buffers associated with each frame.)

 The buffer menu now has two modes:  it can either list all buffers (we call